gwetchen/PowerBar/README.md

 A lightweight AddOn for Vanilla World of Warcraft (1.12.1) that adds a simple power bar for all classes to track their class's primary resource.

-PowerBars is a fork of [RageTracker](https://github.com/Road-block/RageTracker) with an extended feature list, including bars for energy and mana as well.
+PowerBar is a fork of [RageTracker](https://github.com/Road-block/RageTracker) with an extended feature list, including bars for energy and mana as well.

 ## Installation
 1. Download **[Releases](https://github.com/gwetchen/RageTracker/releases)**